On average, your neighbors pay $115 a month.See Your Rates

 Known as The Centennial State, Colorado gained statehood on America’s 100th birthday, and is home to breweries, Broncos, and Buffs alike.
 Colorado is the birthplace of John Denver, Bill Murray, John Elway, Hunter S. Thompson, and the fictional town of South Park.
 Colorado’s famously vivid and diverse landscape can pose a risk to those seeking homeowners insurance.

 Colorado is in the middle when it comes to average home insurance rates in the US.
-According to the most recent available data from the Insurance Information Institute, in 2014, the average home insurance premium in the state of Colorado was $1,273, about the same as the national average of $1,132.
-There are 10 states that have higher average homeowners insurance rates than Colorado.
+The average home insurance premium in the state of Colorado was $1,383, about the same as the national average of $1,173.
+There are eight states that have higher average homeowners insurance rates than Colorado.

 Choosing a homeowners insurance company in Colorado should be easier.
-Actually, it’s already easy; you could just go with whichever company your mortgage lender recommends, but you probably won’t get the best rates that way.
+Actually, it’s already easy.
 The key to finding the best rates is to compare home insurance quotes in Colorado from multiple companies.

-Last year, these were the most common home insurance companies reported by QuoteWizard users living in the state of Colorado.
+These were the most common home insurance companies reported by QuoteWizard users in the Colorado last year.
 Out of the 16,185 Colorado homeowners that used QuoteWizard to request insurance quotes last year, 457 had no home insurance.

-Why contact every individual company in Colorado that you want a homeowners quote from when you can just answer a few questions about your home and desired coverage, and get competing quotes from agents?
+Why contact every company in Colorado that you want a homeowners quote from?
 Save time and money with QuoteWizard.